Beginners Guide To Disney Pin Trading

 Trading pins with cast members

-Disney pin trading with cast members at Walt Disney World is super easy.
-If you’re on the hunt for Disney pins and you see a cast member with a lanyard or a sheet of pins and you want to see which pins they have.
+Pin trading with cast members at Walt Disney World is super easy.
+If you’re on the hunt for pins and you see a cast member with a lanyard or a sheet of pins and you want to see which pins they have.
 Then all you have to do is politely ask them “may I see your pins, please”.
 They’d be more than happy to show them to you if it’s a lanyard it will be worn around their necks and if it’s a sheet of pins it will be a small fabric sheet hanging from the cast members’ belt loop.

-Most of the pin sheets and lanyards that you see on cast members are black but if you see one that’s green that one’s meant for children only.
+Most of the pin belt and lanyards that you see on cast members are black but if you see one that’s green that one’s meant for children only.
 That means that children have exclusive trading rights to that green pin, sheet, or lanyard.

 Once you see a pin that you like all you have to do is say “I’d like to trade this pin that I have for the pin that you have” and sure enough an exchange is made.
 You get a brand new pin and the cast members are required to trade with you so there’s no reason to worry about value.
 It’s actually a great way to save money, you can buy a less expensive pin and then give them that one and get a more expensive pin or at least one that you find more valuable.